Stalkerware and targeted digital surveillance: what it is and what strategies can we use to look out for one another collectively

 Identifying the context in which stalkerware grows

-As we have seen in the article (https://dominemoslatecnologia.net/es/blog/acecho-en-internet-hablemos-d…) by Anais Cordova Paez, the phenomenon of cyberstalking is a complex subject.
+As we have seen in this article by Anais Cordova Paez, the phenomenon of cyberstalking is a complex subject.
 In this case, Marla also took time to expand the meaning of what we refer to simply as “stalkerware.”
-“This phenomenon also includes targeted surveillance, mass surveillance, which may be exercised by the state, may have monetary goals, or may be deployed against activists, and usually is used exclusively by companies.
+“This phenomenon also includes targeted surveillance, mass surveillance which may be exercised by the state, may have monetary goals, or may be deployed against activists, and usually is used exclusively by companies.
 Therefore, forensics should always be part of any investigation to detect the tools governments use in such cases and identify how those tools work and establish traceability in the field.”

 This is a problem we face on a daily basis, which is why meeting in a circle with transfeminist activists from Latin America is a fantastic opportunity.
-As the facilitator observes “We need to discuss how we have experienced these attacks and how we can address them going forward, because it is not simple, it is not easy, but I think the answer is in collective defense.
+As the facilitator observes, “We need to discuss how we have experienced these attacks and how we can address them going forward, because it is not simple, it is not easy, but I think the answer is in collective defense.
 Because we are talking about the meaning of digital surveillance, which may be sponsored by the state, or by companies, or by individuals, as we have seen with former partners, for example, or certain hate groups.
 And that includes monitoring online activities, data harvesting, and use of technology for spying or to engage in espionage.”

 How do devices infected with stalkerware work?

 “Usually, stalkerware takes the form of applications; it is important to state that it is deployed as apps.
 It is important to clarify this because some spyware, especially that used for espionage, is not concealed in apps, but is totally binary, making it even harder to detect its presence.
-But in the case that concerns us here there will be an application, and that will make it somewhat easier to identify”.
+But in the case that concerns us here, there will be an application, and that will make it somewhat easier to identify”.

-In general, use of such apps is seen in contexts of domestic violence as a means of control and monitoring without the victim’s consent, both in domestic settings, for example, with domestic violence against a partner, by current and former partners, and also linked to parental control.
+In general, the use of such apps is seen in contexts of domestic violence as a means of control and monitoring without the victim’s consent, both in domestic settings, for example, with domestic violence against a partner by current and former partners, and also linked to parental control.
 In some cases, people take advantage of media campaigns with slogans like “find out what your children are doing to protect them.”
 They are also sold as tools for monitoring employees from a company, because they have various uses, but “they all imply a power structure,” Marla affirms.

-In the cases IntersecLab investigated in Brazil, we investigated the stalkerware app known as Web Detective.
-This app can be used to record calls, audio, notifications, and images without the victim’s knowledge, and because it uses a very common web technology it can go totally unnoticed and evade detection.
+In the cases InterSecLab investigated in Brazil, they investigated the stalkerware app known as Web Detective.
+This app can be used to record calls, audio, notifications, and images without the victim’s knowledge, and because it uses a very common web technology, it can go totally unnoticed and evade detection.
 It has a keylogger that allows it to also record whatever the user is entering at the time.
 Among its other functions, it can spy on Instagram, WhatsApp, and Facebook; it can also track your location, record your phone calls, everything entered in your browser history, changes made, photos, audio files, and your phone’s live screen.
 It can be installed on Android devices only and installation requires physical access to the victim’s device.

-InterSecLab also analyzed the app Celular007, a stalkerware variant distributed as Soundy Apk, an Android app extension complete documentation for which is published here.
-“When the app, with the name Soundy Apk, is downloaded, it appears as a utility related to audio, for example, but the fact is it is performing surveillance.”
+InterSecLab also analyzed the app Celular007, a stalkerware variant distributed as Soundy APK, an Android app extension complete documentation for which is published here.
+“When the app, with the name Soundy APK, is downloaded, it appears as a utility related to audio, for example, but the fact is it is performing surveillance.”

 The app has different ways of concealing itself, not only from the person being spied on but also to obstruct forensic analysis.
-It can also conceal its functions and it was difficult even to identify the servers it sends data to.
+It can also conceal its functions and it is difficult to even identify the servers it sends data to.
 The app’s primary functions are: location monitoring, real time tracking, call recording, audio calls, access to messages for reading and sending copies of SMS to a remote server, screenshots of the device display and camera, and data transmission, and the data collected is sent to a server controlled by the stalker.
 The operative mechanism is a second level process that is not open on the user’s device, is unseen, works silently, is invisible to the user, and communicates with remote servers.
 It works with WebRTC, which is a peer-to-peer communication system, without the need for intermediate servers.
 It connects two devices in real time, and in this context can be used to send sensitive data undetected.
 Because the technology it uses is very common in video calls, it goes unnoticed by casual users and therein lies the key to its social engineering component.

 What to do?
 Interpret signs and take action